The views expressed by the host on this show, now documented to be almost always right, 98.8% of the time, it is Friday on the EIB Network.

 Why aren't any of them saying these things?

-It's a reason my show is successful.
+It's a reason my show was successful.

 Democrats think that I've created a bunch of mind-numb robots.

-You people couldn't think for yourself, because that's what they think of you anyway.
+You people couldn't think for yourself because that's what they think of you anyway.

 The fact is, you're here tonight because finally there's somebody nationally that says and thinks what you've always said and thought.